PaulioRandall/pauliorandall/README.md

-# Senior Software Engineer & Apprentice Data Analyst
+# Digital Transformation Engineer

+- **Senior Software Engineer**
+- **Junior Data Analyst/Engineer**

-I specialise in the cultivation of elegant and humble services by virtue of an adaptive mentality, empirical mindset, and lean means.
+I specialise in the cultivation of humble and adaptive services by virtue of an empirical mindset and lean means.

-_"To survive you must adapt faster than your surroundings can change"_ in 'Innovate or Die' by Jack Matson
+> _"To survive you must adapt faster than your surroundings can change"_ Jack Matson | _'Innovate or Die'_

+You'll find many of my techniques counterintuitive.
+But I don't do what makes sense in terms of prevailing beliefs, I do what genuinely generates positive and sustainable outcomes. **I focus on discovering and doing what works, not what everyone else is doing.**

+Paulio